Return to Index

 Adapt Home Environment for Safety

-- Installing locks on cabinets containing medicines, alcohol, guns, or toxic substances
+- Installing locks on cabinets containing medications, alcohol, guns, or toxic substances

 - Removing electrical appliances from the bathroom to prevent shocks

 - Setting water temperature to 120°F (49ºC) or lower to avoid scalding

 People with advanced stages of the disease will not be able to take care of their own hygiene and personal comfort needs.
 Caregivers will need to frequently monitor: